Skip to main content

 APPLY NOW!

-Classes are designed to fit the schedules of busy people.
-Spring and summer courses offered in-person and online, with a focus on in-person class meet-ups, mentorships, and industry networking opportunities.
-Applications accepted on a rolling basis.
+Classes are designed to fit the schedules of busy people and the Certificate is able to be fully completed in one summer.
+Spring courses are offered in-person, and summer courses are able to be completed online.
+Both semesters offer mentorships, and industry networking opportunities.
+For returning professionals, applications accepted on a rolling basis.
 Full and partial scholarships available.

 Admission